Insight into the Microscopic Structure of an AdS Black Hole from the Quantization: A POSSIBLE EXCHANGE OF ENERGY BETWEEN THE TWO STATES OF BLACK HOLES

 Where $m_{p}$ is Planck mass, $m_{p}=\sqrt{\frac{\hbar c}{G}}$.
 In geometrized units G=c=1 and $l_{p}=m_{p}$.
 Thus, for the charged AdS black hole, the energy difference between the two levels is written as

-where $E_{n_{1}\to n_{2}}$ is interpreted as a jump between the two levels due to the energy emitted or absorbed by black hole at that time.
-An energy jump between two neighboring levels $n+1$ and $n$ is
+where $E_{n_{1}\to n_{2}}$ is interpreted as a jump between the two levels due to the energy be emitted or absorbed by black hole at that time.
+One can compute an energy jump between two neighboring levels $n+1$ and $n$ is

 The prime derivative of $\Delta E_{n \to n+1}$ with repect to $n$, one gets